edfapay/edfa-pg-flutter-sdk-sample/README.md

 ```

 **Setup iOS**
-iOS does not required any setup just install flutter plugin where the `iOS framewework` is embeded within the plugin in iOS plaform directory.
+iOS does not required any setup just install flutter plugin where the `iOS framewework` is embedded within the plugin in iOS plaform directory.

 **Intalling Flutter Plugin**
 In the `dependencies:` section of your `pubspec.yaml`, add the following lines: